 5. Protect Your Interests After You’ve Been Hurt In A Car Accident

 Negotiating with an insurance company can be a very difficult process, even for experts.
 If you’ve been hurt in a car accident and need help fighting the insurance company, then you need the expert representation of the McMahan Law Firm.
-With offices in Chattanooga and Knoxville, the McMahan Law Firm can provide you with the legal advice and representation that you need to fight the insurance companies for your just settlement.
+With an office in Chattanooga, the McMahan Law Firm can provide you with the legal advice and representation that you need to fight the insurance companies for your just settlement.
 Contact us today to get started on your personal injury case.